Aw Boon Haw: Career

 Aw fled to Hong Kong during World War II and managed the business from there, while his brother stayed in Singapore until he closed down the factory and went to Rangoon.
 Aw returned to Singapore after the end of World War II and re-established his business.
 He set up Chung Khiaw Bank and once owned Pulau Serangoon (present day Coney Island), Singapore.

 Death

-In 1954, at the age of 72, Aw died from a heart attack following a major operation in Honolulu while on a trip to Hong Kong from Boston, US.
+In 1954, at the age of 72, Aw died from a heart attack following a major operation in Honolulu while on a trip to Hong Kong from Boston.
 He is remembered through his work with Haw Par Villas throughout Asia, with locations in Singapore, Hong Kong, and the Fujian province of China.

 Legacy

+In 1932, Aw and his brother Aw Boon Par founded St. John Hospital in Cheung Chau.
+As of 2023, the original building, a historical landmark, continues to serve the approximate 12,000 residents of the island.

 His sons took over his businesses after Aw's death.

 Personal life

-Aw had an adopted daughter, Sally Aw, a Hong Kong businesswoman and former politician.

-The daughter of Aw Boon-Haw and his fourth wife, Aw Seng (胡星), resides in Singapore and has set up a company under her father's name, Aw Boon Haw Pte Ltd, to continue the heritage and legacy of her father.
-Aw Boon-Haw's fourth wife died on 10 April 2012 in Vancouver aged 100.
+Aw had an adopted daughter, Sally Aw, a businesswoman and former politician.
+Born in Rangoon as the daughter of Aw Boon Haw and his fourth wife, Aw Seng (胡星), Sally has resided in Hong Kong and Singapore and set up a company under her father's name, Aw Boon Haw Pte Ltd, to continue the heritage and legacy of her father.
+Aw Seng died on 10 April 2012 in Vancouver, Canada, aged 100.